 Delhi will soon issue QR code-based smart cards for driving licences and RCs

-Delhi will soon issue QR code-based smart cards for driving licences and RCs2 min read .
-Updated: 14 Oct 2021, 12:12 PM IST
+Delhi will soon issue QR code-based smart cards for driving licences and RCs

 The new driving licences will feature an advanced microchip on it with features such as Quick Response (QR) code and Near Field Communication (NFC).